 ARTICLE II.
 APPLICABILITY AND STANDARDS OF CONDUCT

-(a) Applicability.
-Unless expressly excepted herein, the Code of Conduct shall apply to the ethical responsibilities of all employees and public officials serving the District of Columbia, its instrumentalities, subordinate and independent agencies, the Council of the District of Columbia, boards and commissions, Advisory Neighborhood Commissions, and volunteers pursuant to section 201a of the Board of Ethics and Government Accountability Establishment and Comprehensive Ethics Reform Amendment Act of 2011, effective April 27, 2012 (D.C.
-Law 19-124; D.C.
-Official Code § 1-1161.01 et seq.).
-These individuals shall hereinafter be referred to as “covered individuals.”
-The Code of Conduct shall not apply to the District of Columbia Court of Appeals and the District of Columbia Superior Court, or an individual performing services for the District government as a vendor or contractor, except as to Article IV.
+(a) The Comprehensive Code of Conduct shall apply to the ethical responsibilities of all employees and public officials serving the District of Columbia, its instrumentalities, subordinate and independent agencies, the Council of the District of Columbia, boards and commissions, and Advisory Neighborhood Commissions, pursuant to section 201a of the Board of Ethics and Government Accountability Establishment and Comprehensive Ethics Reform Amendment Act of 2011 (“Ethics Act”), effective July 15, 2014 (D.C.
+Law 20-122; D.C.
+Official Code § 1-1162.01a).
+Unless expressly designated otherwise, these individuals shall hereinafter be referred to as “covered individuals.”

+(b) The Comprehensive Code of Conduct shall not apply to the following:

+(1) The District of Columbia Court of Appeals;

+(2) The District of Columbia Superior Court;

+(3) Individuals performing services for the District government as vendors or contractors, except as to Article IV; and

+(4) Lobbyists, except as to Article XVIII.

-(b) Standards of conduct.
-The following principles shall apply to all covered individuals employee and form the basis for the standards contained in the Code of Conduct.
+(c) The following principles shall apply to all covered individuals and form the basis for the standards contained in the Comprehensive Code of Conduct.
 Where a situation is not specifically covered by another provision of law or policy, covered individuals shall apply the following principles in determining whether their conduct is proper:

-(1) Covered individuals of the District government shall at all times maintain a high level of ethical conduct in connection with the performance of official duties, and shall refrain from taking, ordering, or participating in any official action which would adversely affect the confidence of the public in the integrity of the District government.
+(1) Covered individuals shall at all times maintain a high level of ethical conduct in connection with the performance of official duties, and shall refrain from taking, ordering, or participating in any official action which would adversely affect the confidence of the public in the integrity of the District government.
 Covered individuals shall strive to act solely in the public interest and not for any personal gain or take an official action on a matter as to which they have a conflict of interest created by a personal interest, family, client, or business interest, avoiding both actual and perceived conflicts of interest and preferential treatment.

 (2) Covered individuals shall take full responsibility for understanding and complying with the letter and spirit of all laws and regulations governing standards of conduct for District employees, including those relating to conduct, conflicts of interest, gifts, disclosures, campaign finance, political activity, and freedom of information.